Mycoplasma pneumoniae causes community-acquired pneumonia and upper respiratory illness.

 Infection is often seen in close community settings, such as boarding schools, army bases, universities, and hospitals.

-Sexually transmitted genitourinary tract infections can also be caused by some species of Mycoplasma.
+Sexually transmitted genitourinary tract infections can also be caused by some species of Mycoplasma, typically M genitalium.

-Diagnosis is made clinically; PCR of nasopharyngeal swab, aspirate or sputum, or cultures can confirm diagnosis.
+Diagnosis is made clinically; polymerase chain reaction of nasopharyngeal swab, aspirate or sputum, or cultures can confirm diagnosis.

 Treatment for both respiratory and genitourinary infections is usually empirical with a macrolide or tetracycline antibiotic.